index-js/env.sh/README.md

 `KEY` can only contain letters, numbers and underscores, `VALUE` contains special characters (such as spaces) must be quoted, and there must be no spaces around `"="`

+Therefore, the file `".env"` can be defined in process.env and run directly as `shell`.

 ## Installation